mstksg/phys108L/src/lab09.md

 !["Super capacitor 500F 2.7V Charge and Discharge Testing"](media/lab/lab09-super.jpg){width=20em}

 "Super capacitor" is a fitting name.
-At $500 \mathrm{F}$, its capacitance is actually a *million* times higher than that of the start capacitor we saw at the beginning of this lab.
-Luckily, its maximum voltage is much smaller ($2.7
-\mathrm{V}$, or about two AA battery's worth).
+At $500 \mathrm{F}$, its capacitance is actually about twenty *million* times higher than that of the start capacitor we saw at the beginning of this lab.
+Luckily, its maximum voltage is much smaller ($2.7 \mathrm{V}$, or about two AA battery's worth).

 Again, feel free to watch through the whole video and the set-up --- however, the relevant part for this lab begins at `4m20s`, then the discharge begins